MATH 101: Elementary Algebra

 Welcome to the web‐based Math 101, Elementary Algebra, at COM.

-Here are some of the requirements for the course and procedures for securing your place in the course.
+This page will give you some idea of the requirements for the course and procedures for securing your place in the course.
 More detailed information can be found in the document, “INFORMATION AND RULES FOR MATH 101.”
 I will email a pdf of this to all registered students about a week before classes begin.
 It is also available to registered students at the Moodle site for the course.
 Please take the time to read this document carefully.

 You need to be especially motivated and self‐disciplined to succeed!
 If you have had a tough time with math and are looking for an easy way to get through this requirement, this course is not the answer.
 But if you really want to succeed and are willing to put in the time on a regular basis, then read on!